-Utah PTA volunteers reported 965,378 hours of service to Utah's children in their local public schools in 2023.
-If this volunteer service were translated into monetary value, it would be worth \$30,699,020.40!
+PTA volunteers historically give thousands of hours of service to Utah's children in their local public schools each year.
+If this volunteer service was translated into real value, it would be worth millions of dollars.
+For the 2024 calendar year, Utah PTA Volunteers gave 925,915 hours of service with an equivalent monetary value of \$31,008,893.35.